-Pearson Appoints Dave Treat As Chief Technology Officer
+Pearson Appoints Dave Treat as Chief Technology Officer

-Pearson (FTSE: PSON.L), the world's lifelong learning company, is announcing the appointment of Dave Treat as Chief technology Officer.
+Dubai, UAE, 5th August, 2024- Pearson (FTSE: PSON.L), the world’s lifelong learning company, is announcing the appointment of Dave Treat as Chief Technology Officer.
 Dave will report to CEO Omar Abbosh.
-Working in close partnership with Pearson's Chief Product and Chief Information Officers, he will lead Technology innovation and architecture across the company.
-This includes enhancing the company's presence in the AI and tech community, driving strategic technology partnerships, and engaging with emerging technology and ed tech start-ups.
+Working in close partnership with Pearson’s Chief Product and Chief Information Officers, he will lead technology innovation and architecture across the company.
+This includes enhancing the company’s presence in the AI and tech community, driving strategic technology partnerships, and engaging with emerging technology and ed tech start-ups.

 Dave brings 27 years of expertise and industry leadership in technology, financial services, and strategic business transformation.
 He joins Pearson from Accenture where he most recently served as a Senior Managing Director.
 There he led Accenture’s Innovation Incubation Group, focused on helping clients implement new technologies like Generative AI, Digital Identity, Spatial Computing, Blockchain, Web 3, and Quantum Computing.
 Dave also served in other Accenture leadership roles including as Global Technology Lead for Capital Markets, Co-chair of the New York Fintech Innovation Lab, Global Technology Incubation Lead and Global Blockchain Practice Lead.
 Prior to Accenture, Dave was a Director at Deloitte and an Executive Director at UBS Investment Bank, working across technology innovation and transformation in both roles.